 You can use the steps in this tutorial to create a dashboard for each of your quizzes, as well as a pie chart for each question within those quizzes.

-If you have any questions or need a hand accomplishing this, then feel free to join my eLearning Slack community.
+If you have any questions or need a hand accomplishing this, then feel free to join the ID community.